On symplectic birational self-maps of projective hyperk\"{a}hler manifolds of K3$^{[n]}$-type: Picard rank case

+\begin{remark} Another way to see the second part of Theorem \ref{PropPicRk2AllInvolutions} is as follows: any involution $\iota$ (different from $ -\Id$) on a rank $2$ lattice $L$ is a reflection.
+More precisely, pick any $x\in L$ with $x\neq \pm \iota(x)$ and consider $y\coloneqq x+\iota(x)$ and $z\coloneqq x-\iota(x)$.
+We have $\iota(y) = y$ and $\iota(z)=-z$, so $\iota_\matQ$ and the reflection $R_z$ coincide on the basis $\{y,z\}$ of $L_\matQ$, hence coincide.
+Therefore, in the case of Picard rank $2$, a symplectic involution has to act as a reflection on $H^2(X,\bbZ)$.
+In Corollary \ref{CoroSympReflectionActsNonTrivDiscGrp}, we deduce that this involution cannot be biregular. \end{remark}

-\begin{remark} When $H^2 = 2n$ with $n \equiv -1 \pmod{4}$ and the divisibility of $H$ is 2, Debarre in \cite[Prop.\ 4.19]{DebarreHKMan} shows that the non-trivial elements of finite order in the orthogonal group $\ho^+(\Pic(X))$ preserving the positive cone are of order 2.
-Moreover, in some cases $\Bir(X)$ is isomorphic to the infinite dihedral group, in particular such order $2$ elements exist despite $\Bir(X)$ being infinite. \end{remark}
+\begin{remark} In \cite[Prop.\ 4.19]{DebarreHKMan}, Debarre describes a family of polarized fourfolds whose birational groups are isomorphic to the infinite dihedral group.
+In particular, order $2$ elements exist despite the birational groups being infinite. \end{remark}